jlookup/dynamic-registry/readme.md

 **Note:** for thoroughness the registration search is **recursive**; it evaluates all classes in all python modules in the given directory, and could be slow.

 By default, at init the registry will call `register_directory()` on the directory where the parent class is located.
 You can override this by passing `register_parent_directory=False` when creating the registry.
 In our example, any child classes defined in the `characters` dir will be registered automatically.
 That includes subclasses located in the same module as the parent class.

 ### Referencing Objects in the Registry

-There are multiple ways to reference a register class.
+There are multiple ways to reference a registered class.

 ### Option 1 - get_class()
 Calling `get_class()` will return `None` if the subclass is not in the registry.